Training structure

 Faculty of Science

-Membrane materials are usually divided into two families: polymeric membranes and inorganic (or ceramic) membranes.
-Each of these families will make up a part of this course.
-The first part will be devoted to the design of polymer membranes.
-In this section, we will focus mainly on phase inversion preparation techniques (NIPS, VIPS, TIPS), with a focus on research and innovation (SNIPS, aquaporin, etc.).
-Additives (especially pore-forming and hydrophilizing agents), which play an important role in phase inversion approaches, will also be described, as well as the various routes for chemical modification of post-synthesis membranes.
-The second part will focus on the design of inorganic membranes.
-In this part, we will present both wet processes, i.e. the main methods of liquid film deposition (dip-coating, spin-coating, sputtering, tape-casting, silk-screen printing) and deposition from solutions (electrolytic or chemical processes) or suspensions (electrophoresis, Langmuir-Blodgett), and dry processes (PVD techniques (evap. and spray), CVD techniques (thermal, PECVD and ALD), MBE, surface treatment).
-Finally, as an illustration of the two membrane families, we will discuss case studies of membrane applications, notably in the packaging field.
+Membrane materials are usually divided into two families: polymer membranes and inorganic (or ceramic) membranes.
+Each of these families will be covered in this course unit.
+The first part will focus on the design of polymer membranes.
+In this part, we will mainly discuss phase inversion preparation techniques (NIPS, VIPS, TIPS) with an overview of research and innovation (SNIPS, aquaporin, etc.).
+In addition, additives (particularly porogens and hydrophilic agents), which play an important role in phase inversion approaches, will be described, and the various methods of chemical modification of post-synthesis membranes will be presented.
+The second part will be devoted to the design of inorganic membranes.
+In this part, we will present, on the one hand, wet processes, namely the main methods of liquid film deposition (dip-coating, spin-coating, spraying, tape-casting, screen printing-screen engraving) and deposition from solutions (electrolytic or chemical processes) or suspensions (electrophoresis, Langmuir-Blodgett), and dry processes (PVD techniques (evaporation and spraying), CVD techniques (thermal, PECVD, and ALD), MBE, surface treatment).
+Finally, to illustrate the two families of membranes, we will discuss case studies on membrane applications, particularly in the field of packaging.

 ECTS